 Beach at Culebra Island, Puerto Rico © Hmalaret

-pristine beaches, tropical climate, crystal-blue sea and coconut
+It has the pristine beaches, tropical climate, crystal-blue sea,

-palms characteristic of its counterparts; but along with its
+and coconut palms characteristic of its counterparts.
+But along

-unmistakable Spanish colonial heritage, the island today is also
+with its unmistakable Spanish colonial heritage, the island today

 first-world infrastructure mixed in with its traditional Latin

 American culture.
 Hamburgers are as endemic as island dishes like

 sancocho, and freeways connect shantytowns to strips of

 Exploring Puerto Rico, both around its coast and throughout its interior, is a delight.
 Roads are excellent and there are numerous interesting attractions and unrivalled experiences, from one of the world's largest radio telescopes to the magical experience of swimming at night amongst tiny phosphorescent creatures on the offshore island of Vieques.

 Puerto Rico, like many other Caribbean islands, was originally inhabited by Taino Indians until the arrival of Christopher Columbus and the instigation of Spanish rule and settlement.
 The island's capital and larger towns have preserved their Spanish heritage as 'old quarter' tourist attractions, full of charm and interest.
 Puerto Rico is a hybrid of old and new, which makes it an intriguing cultural destination rather than just another tropical island paradise.